bioinformaticsguy/bioinformaticsguy.github.io/_posts/003_BASH_Essentials_for_BINF/2025-10-04-006-Managing-Files-and-Directories-in-Unix.md

 ✓ Use `-r` flag to remove directories and their contents
 ✓ `>` overwrites files, `>>` appends to files
 ✓ Always double-check commands before deleting files
-✓ Use quotes with `echo` to avoid issues with special characters
+✓ Use quotes with `echo` to avoid issues with special characters.

+{% include next-prev.html %}